polterguy/polterguy.github.io/tutorials/database-crud/index.md

 The above invocation to the **[data.read]** slot is _"transpiled"_ by Magic into an SQL statement, retrieving your records from your database according to your filter conditions.
 The result of this SQL is then returned back to the client as JSON in the **[return-nodes]** line at the bottom of your code.
-The above slot will expect an existing open database connection, which is accomplished with the **[data.connect]** slot invocation.
+The above slot will expect an already open database connection.
+To open a database connection we use the **[data.connect]** slot.
 The following code shows you how to connect to a database.

 ```
 data.connect:[generic|sakila]
    database-type:mysql
 ```

+In the above **[data.connect]** invocation we are referencing a connection string who's name is _"generic"_ and we're choosing to open the _"sakila"_ database in this instance.
+Since we supply _"mysql"_ as our value to **[database-type]** this will ensure Magic uses the MySQL connection string named _"generic"_.
+You can add additional connection strings to Magic by opening the _"Config"_ menu item from your dashboard and edit your configuration settings.

 Notice how the generated Hyperlambda for your **[data.read]** invocation can be found _inside_ your **[data.connect]** invocation.
 This implies that your read invocation will use this database